-- The Project Total Carbon sheet also provides a space to compare your actual survey result with the predicted carbon sequestration at that point in time.
-On first use, you will need to copy and paste information from the validated WCC Carbon Calculator used at validation into the sheet to make the comparison.
+• The project total carbon sheet also provides a space to compare your actual survey result with the predicted carbon sequestration at that point in time.
+On first use, you will need to copy and paste information from the validated carbon calculator used at validation into the sheet to make the comparison.
 This allows us to adjust for any elements considered in the original prediction (e.g. emissions from establishment, baseline and leakage estimates and soil carbon losses/sequestration).
-It also allows us to allocate 20% of the actual sequestered carbon to the WCC Buffer. - The Project Total Carbon sheet also provides a space to state the predicted and actual Pending Issuance Units for the given vintage.
-Once completed, this information needs to be copied back into your Project Progress Report.
+It also allows us to allocate 20% of the actual sequestered carbon to the buffer.

+• The project total carbon sheet also provides a space to state the predicted and actual Pending Issuance Units for the given vintage.
+Once completed, this information needs to be copied back into your project progress report.